NoLtour/Uni-notes/Mechanics structures and materials/Dynamics 1/5 angular impulse and momentum/moment of linear momentum.md

 ## Moment of linear momentum ($H_{O}, \underline{H_{O}}$)
 Moment of linear momentum is basically the general case of [[moment of linear momentum|angular momentum]].

 Moment of momentum measures an objects tendency to continue to spin, it describes the rotary inertia of a system in motion about an axis.
-It can be applied to situations involving [[Curvilinear motion notes|curvilinear motion]], the equation defining this for a point mass is:
+It can be applied to situations involving [[Curvilinear motion notes|curvilinear motion]].

+### Angular momentum of a point mass

 > ### $$ \underline{H_{O}} = \underline{r} \times (m \underline{v}) $$
 > ### $$ \underline{H_{O}} = \underline{r} \times \underline{p} $$